Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/07_ChIPseeker_functional_analysis.md

 these genes** by incorporating knowledge from biological ontologies such as Gene Ontology, KEGG and Reactome.

-Enrichment analysis is a widely used approach to identify biological themes, and we talked about this in great detail during our RNA-seq analysis.
+Enrichment analysis is a widely used approach to identify biological themes.
+If you took the RNA-Seq workshop this may have been covered in great detail there.
 Once we have the gene list, it can be used as input to functional enrichment tools such as clusterProfiler (Yu et al., 2012), DOSE (Yu et al., 2015) and ReactomePA.
 We will go through a few examples here.

 ### Single sample analysis